File: What is vegan leather?

 On the environment

-The environmental impact is also colossal although the collective imagination fantasizes about biodegradable leather.
+The environmental impact is also colossal, although the collective imagination fantasizes about biodegradable leather.

-While it is true that hides disintegrate naturally post-mortem, this is no longer the case after the various treatments received during tanning.
+While it is true that hides naturally disintegrate post-mortem, this is no longer the case after the various treatments received during tanning.

 A chrome tanning "center" in Fez, Morocco.

-On the health front
+On the health level

-Wastewater, mixed with solid debris and remains of skins, is often released into the surrounding waterways...
+Waste water, mixed with solid debris and remains of skins, is often released into the surrounding waterways...

-A no-win situation?
+A dead-end situation?

 Lucas, if the leather industry is so deadly, why is it so thriving?